-Every year the student body elects five Sabbatical Officers to work full-time in the Students' Union for a year.
+Every year the student body elects four Sabbatical Officers to work full-time in the Students' Union for a year.

 They work on a range of issues relating to student life, listening to your thoughts and opinions while running campaigns and working with the relevant people and bodies to implement positive policy changes.